Our approach to creating competency frameworks that lead to high performance

-- Creating overly complex documents: Make sure you keep them simple.
+- Creating overly complex documents.
+Make sure you keep them simple.

-- Including lots of generic corporate bullc*ap: If all your models state communication, teamwork or leadership as the main skills required, it’s time to dig a little deeper into what good looks like within your organisation.
+- Including lots of generic corporate bullc*ap.
+If all your models state communication, teamwork or leadership as the main skills required, it’s time to dig a little deeper into what good looks like within your organisation.

-- Generating reams of paper: Competency frameworks shouldn’t go on for pages and pages or be hard to understand.
+- Generating reams of paper.
+Competency frameworks shouldn’t go on for pages and pages or be hard to understand.

-- Creating a stick, without a carrot: Frameworks aren’t just there for performance management purposes.
+- Creating a stick, without a carrot.
+Frameworks aren’t just there for performance management purposes.
 Make sure they inspire employees to make a meaningful contribution.

-- Not including your people in the design process: Best way to miss the mark by a mile and create documents nobody will relate to.
+- Not including your people in the design process.
+Best way to miss the mark by a mile and create documents nobody will relate to.

-- Making them static documents: frameworks should be agile, reviewed regularly and allow everyone to course correct along the way.
+- Making them static documents. frameworks should be agile, regularly reviewed and allow everyone to course correct along the way.

-- Designing technical (rather than human-centric) frameworks: it’s one thing to have the knowledge needed to do the job, it’s also important to do it in a way that reflects your organisational values.
+- Designing technical (rather than human-centric) frameworks. it’s one thing to have the knowledge needed to do the job, it’s also important to do it in a way that reflects your organisational values.

-- Not having any stretch in your competency frameworks: these should be aspirational.
+- Not having any stretch in your competency frameworks. these should be aspirational.
 Give your people the tools they need to strive for more.

-Conclusion: how to develop effective competency frameworks
+Developing effective competency frameworks

 Creating competency frameworks is not an easy task, we’ll grant you that.
 The process requires data gathering, analysis and a lot of design work.
 You’ll also need to ensure the output is agile, dynamic and regularly used across your people’s experience.
 But that initial investment is absolutely worth it to ensure staff demonstrate the kind of skills and behaviours that will contribute to the business reaching its goals.